flavorjones/calendar-assistant/README.md

 ### Future

-Practing Readme-Driven-Development (RDD), some features I'd like to build are:
+Practicing Readme-Driven-Development (RDD), some features I'd like to build are:

 - ability to be busy for location events (e.g. vacation)
   - I'd like to test interaction between this and the OOO feature